csupnig/www.supnig.com/posts/angulartests2.md

 ## How does it work?
-TJAngular does all the `beforeEach` boilerplate behind the scenes and just injects the objects that you want to test into your test class.
+TJAngular does all the `beforeEach` boilerplate behind the scenes and just injects the objects that you want to test into your test class instance.

 ## How do I use it?
-Instead of writing complicated function `describe` constructs as you have known them from Jasmine, you simply write a TypeScript class for each Test and annotate it properly.
+Instead of writing complicated function `describe` constructs, as you have known them from Jasmine, you simply write a TypeScript class for each Test and annotate it properly.

 ## How do I provide mocks for Services, Providers,...